KVM-VMI/nitro/doc/source/commandline.rst

    events to the standard output.

-By default, Nitro tries to use a suitable backend based on the guest's operating system for extra information.
-If only low-level events are desired, the ``--nobackend`` option can be used to disable the extra analysis.
+By default, Nitro tries to use a suitable backend based on the guest's operating system for semantic information and enrich the raw low-level events.
+The ``--nobackend`` option is provided to disable this semantic translation.

 .. cmdoption :: --nobackend